December 14, 2016

 As they traveled back to Tromokrate, the commanding officer blamed the lieutenants for the defeat they’d suffered.
 In reality, Ippoti’s battalions were the only ones not overrun; and the only reason he pulled them out was because the commanding officer ordered all troops to retreat.
 When he expressed this to the commanding officer, he was aggressively chastised for speaking out of turn and talking back.
 Normally, this would be nothing unusual.
 However, the commanding officer made his verbal assault personal, and slyly insinuated that Ippoti was the reason Peri was killed.
 This enraged Kako’s father, prompting him to attack the commanding officer in an effort to protect the honor of his fallen wife.
 It was a fatal mistake, though, as attacking a superior officer carried the punishment of death.
 Therefore, when they all returned to Tromokrate, Kako was forced to watch Ippoti be executed.

-The sight of his father being killed filled Kako with wrath, and he promised himself that he would have his revenge.
+Wrath consumed Kako as he witnessed the sight of his father being killed, and he promised himself that he would have his revenge.
 Thus, the next day Kako invoked the Warrior’s Right of Challenge: a rare tradition where a military officer may call any other officer, with the exception of the emperor, into battle if they wished to appeal a ruling that had already been thoroughly deliberated and decided upon.
 Then, if the Tromokratesian invoking the tradition received enough votes from the Council of Generals, the fight was made official.

 The battle was grueling.
 Kako was brutally attacked.
 Nevertheless, in the end it was he who emerged victorious!
 His ability to endure seemingly endless damage worked perfectly for his strategy of remaining patient for the exact opportunity to deal a kill strike, for that was how the battle went.
-Kako attacked only six times, once each opponent.
-His strikes were perfectly placed and timed, and they fell each of his enemies instantly.
-He saved the commanding officer for last, and after killing him he continued to rip the corpse to pieces, ultimately removing its tongue and devouring it.
+Kako attacked only six times, once per opponent.
+His strikes were perfectly placed and timed, and they felled each of his enemies instantly.
+He saved the commanding officer for last, and after killing him he continued to rip the corpse to pieces, ultimately removing his tongue and devouring it.
 The crowd was in utter shock, as never before had such a display of resilience, strength, strategy, skill and rage ever been displayed.
-The emperor at the time, Ypoulos, also took notice, and after the challenge was over he called for Kako to be promoted to the position of general.
+The emperor at the time, Ypoulos, also took notice.
+Thus, after the challenge was over he called for Kako to be promoted to the position of general.